-10. Advanced English Composition.-(Not given in 1939-40).
-W. and F. at 10 a. m.
+Advanced English Composition.-W. and F. at 10 a. m.
+Prerequisite.-English 2.

 This class will be given only if a sufficient number of specially qualified students apply to be admitted.
 Laboratory methods will be used.
 There will be daily composition with criticism and revision.